fiorix/freegeoip/README.md

 ### Install

-Install the package:
+Download the package:

-	go get github.com/fiorix/freegeoip
+	go get -d github.com/fiorix/freegeoip

 Install the web server:

-	go get github.com/fiorix/freegeoip/cmd/freegeoip
+	go install github.com/fiorix/freegeoip/cmd/freegeoip

-Test coverage is quite good and may help you find the stuff you need.
+Test coverage is quite good and tests may help you find the stuff you need.